Controversies surrounding the Society of Saint Pius X: Bishop Richard Williamson

-The views of Bishop Williamson have been a particular source of controversy.
-For example, the bishop has written:

-“However, until they re-discover their true Messianic vocation, they may be expected to continue fanatically agitating, in accordance with their false messianic vocation of Jewish world-dominion, to prepare the Anti-Christ's throne in Jerusalem.
+The views of Bishop Williamson were a particular source of controversy.
+For example, the bishop wrote:However, until they re-discover their true Messianic vocation, they may be expected to continue fanatically agitating, in accordance with their false messianic vocation of Jewish world-dominion, to prepare the Anti-Christ's throne in Jerusalem.
 So we may fear their continuing to play their major part in the agitation of the East and in the corruption of the West.
-Here the wise Catholic will remember that, again, the ex-Christian nations have only their own Liberalism to blame for allowing free circulation within Christendom to the enemies of Christ.”

-In an interview with Swedish Television in November 2008, whose broadcast on 21 January 2009, the day the Holy See lifted the excommunication of the four SSPX bishops, gained wide publicity, Williamson repeated his opinion that the generally accepted history of the Holocaust is wrong.
-He accepted an estimate of only 200,000-300,000 Jews had perished in Nazi concentration camps, and denied that any were killed in gas chambers.
+Here the wise Catholic will remember that, again, the ex-Christian nations have only their own Liberalism to blame for allowing free circulation within Christendom to the enemies of Christ.In an interview with Swedish Television in November 2008, whose broadcast on 21 January 2009, the day the Holy See lifted the excommunication of the four SSPX bishops, gained wide publicity, Williamson repeated his opinion that the generally accepted history of the Holocaust is wrong.
+He accepted an estimate of only 200,000–300,000 Jews had perished in Nazi concentration camps, and denied that any were killed in gas chambers.
 Subsequently, former SSPX seminarians have come forward with additional information about Williamson's Jewish views.
 One former seminarian characterized Williamson as "a sick man" with "a horrible attitude toward women and a horrible attitude toward Jews."
-The Vatican has repudiated Williamson's views as "intolerable and altogether unacceptable."
+The Vatican repudiated Williamson's views as "intolerable and altogether unacceptable."

-Williamson's views on this and other subjects are controversial, even within Traditionalist Catholicism.
+Williamson's views on this and other subjects remain controversial, even within Traditionalist Catholicism.
 After his interview, broadcast by Swedish Television on 21 January 2009, both the Superior General of the SSPX, Bishop Fellay, and the District Superior of the SSPX in Germany, Fr.
 Franz Schmidberger, stated that Williamson's views represented his own personal opinions; and Bishop Fellay, as superior general of the Society, "prohibited him, pending any new orders, from taking any public positions on political or historical questions."

 Although the SSPX authorities have thus distinguished Williamson's views from those of the Society, the Anti-Defamation League has accused the SSPX of being "mired in anti-Semitism", and journalist John L. Allen Jr., has said it would be misleading to consider Williamson an isolated case: Father Florian Abrahamowicz, who after being the superior in Italy has since been expelled from the Society also said he was not sure the Nazis had used gas chambers for anything other than disinfection, seemed to cast doubt on the number of six million Jews killed, complained that the Jews had exalted the Holocaust above other genocides, and called the Jews first "the people of God" and then the "people of deicide", to be converted to Jesus Christ at the end times.

 Williamson was forced out of the SSPX on 23 October 2012 for the "common good of the society", following his refusal to submit to the group's leadership.